Jimmy Barry-Murphy: Cork

 Barry-Murphy's success at minor level led him to being appointed manager of the Cork senior team in late 1995.
 The appointment of Tom Cashman and Johnny Crowley as selectors led to the managerial team being referred to as the 'dream team.'
 Barry-Murphy's tenure in charge of his county's senior team got off to a less than successful start.
 In their opening game of the Munster Championship Cork were defeated by Limerick at Páirc Uí Chaoimh.
-Even more humiliating was the fact that it was the first time in 75 years that Cork had been beaten at home in the championship.
+Even more humiliating was that it was the first time in 75 years that Cork had been beaten at home in the championship.
 Things improved slightly in 1997.
 In the Munster semi-final Cork were trailing Clare by a single point and looked capable of winning or at least securing a draw.
 With just a few second remaining Clare scored a goal and ended Cork's championship hopes for another year.

 In 1998, the defeats of the previous two seasons put Barry-Murphy and his selectors under pressure to deliver.
 A successful National Hurling League campaign saw Cork reach the final of that competition and defeat Waterford in the final.
 This success meant that the team went into the championship with great expectations.
 In their opening game of the championship Cork beat Limerick in the Gaelic Grounds.
 With this win Cork turned the tables on Limerick for the 1996 debacle.
 It was also Cork's first championship win over a team that wasn't Down or Kerry since the 1992 Munster final when Cork also beat Limerick.
 However the Munster semi-final saw Clare defeat Cork on a score line of 0–21 to 0–13.
 For the sixth year in-a-row Cork had failed to make it to the All-Ireland series.
 Nonetheless with a League title in the bag and Cork also achieving a minor and u21 all Ireland double, there was promising signs that a breakthrough at senior level was imminent.